kojiishi/east_asian_spacing/README.md

 By placing once-reviewed diff files into the `reference` directory, this tool can visualize differences in subsequent builds.

+### Shape Tests

+`Tester.py` can test fonts by shaping several strings and by checking whether the contextual spacing is applied or not.

+`Builder.py` and `NotoCJKBuilder.py` call it automtically
+for all fonts they built.

 ## Appendix

 ### Data Comparisons and Analysis